 Pools and Spas are inspected once every three months while they are operating.
 Public Pools and Public Spas are regulated in Ontario Public Pool and Public Spa regulations.
 During the inspection our Public Health Inspectors are looking for safety equipment, proper signage, water chemistry and water clarity.
 The results of our inspections can be found by visiting INSIGHT our inspection disclosure webpage.

 Wading Pools and Splash Pads

-These recreational water facilities are currently not-regulated by legislation; however they are expected to be operated with safe clean water and be free of safety hazards that may cause injury.
-Public Health Inspectors inspect these facilities while they are operating to ensure compliance with the regulation and to make sure they are safe for the public to use.
+These recreational water facilities have been added to the Public Pool Regulation 565 as of July 1, 2018.
+Public Health Inspectors inspect these facilities while they are operating to ensure compliance with the regulation and to make sure they are safe for public use.
 The results of inspections can be found by visiting INSIGHT our inspection disclosure webpage.